drewautomates/noverload-mcp/README.md

 Connect your Noverload saved content to AI assistants like Claude, Cursor, and Windsurf using the Model Context Protocol (MCP).

-**🎯 Beta Release v0.6.0** - Enhanced stability, improved error handling, and better reliability based on user feedback.
+**🚀 Release v0.7.0** - Major expansion with 23 advanced tools for content analysis, framework extraction, narrative building, and knowledge synthesis.

 **🚀 Powered by Noverload API v2** for advanced search, content synthesis, and intelligent token management.